 - Remove clutter on the floor and any other trip hazards.

-- Be mindful of sources of heat, such as a fireplace, stove, or space heater.
+- Be mindful of heat sources, such as a fireplace, stove, or space heater.

-- Use brightly colored tape to mark changes in elevation, like a step or stairway.
+- Use brightly colored tape to mark elevation changes, like a step or stairway.

 Understanding How Alzheimer’s and Dementia Impact Safety

 As dementia progresses into the middle and later stages of the disease, staying at home can introduce a unique set of challenges.
 A home environment can pose a variety of safety risks due to your loved one’s cognitive impairment, as well as changes in their senses.

 For instance, your loved one may not remember how to use everyday household appliances, or forget that they’ve left a pot of soup on a hot stove.
 Confusion about the date and time may cause them to cook breakfast at midnight, or decide to take a drive alone in the middle of the night.